 Going meat-free isn't as difficult or flavorless as you may have heard.
 In reality, you may discover new flavors and textures you'll love that you never thought you'd ever come across.

-If you’re a vegetarian, or just cutting back on meat, getting plenty of protein is key.
-Check out these meatless protein options, they will make it easier for you to follow your daily protein goal on the High Protein diet in Lifesum.
+If you’re a vegetarian or just cutting back on meat, getting plenty of protein is key.
+Check out these meatless protein options– they will make it easier for you to reach your daily protein goal!

-Dietitian’s dream: they are a high-fiber, complete protein food with a moderate amount of calories.
+A dietitian’s dream: edamame is a high-fiber, complete protein food with a moderate amount of calories.
 Need a perfect high-protein snack?
 Check out this healthy snack.

-Spirulina is a type of blue-green algae that is rich in protein, vitamins, minerals, and carotenoids, antioxidants that can help protect cells from damage.
+Spirulina is a type of blue-green algae rich in protein, vitamins, minerals, and carotenoids, antioxidants that can help protect cells from damage.
 Spirulina protein powder dissolves easily in liquid ingredients, but it can also be dissolved and incorporated into other recipes.
-Add it to homemade granola bars, whipped into homemade hummus and pesto or stirred into cooked oatmeal.
-Adding just a teaspoon in the blender can do wonders to a smoothie.
+Add it to homemade granola bars, whipped into homemade hummus and pesto, or stirred into cooked oatmeal.
+Adding just a teaspoon to the blender can do wonders to a smoothie

 All of the content and media on Lifesum is created and published for information purposes only.
 It is not intended to be used as a substitute for medical advice or treatment.
 Users should always consult with a doctor or other health care professional for medical advice.